 - Nail polish

-|Protects new cuts from water & bacterial infections|
+|Protects new cuts from water & bacterial infections

-In many parts around the world, people apply garden lime powder on the new scars to help protect against infection.
+People also apply garden lime powder on the new scars to help protect against infection.
 Because the lime powder has properties to fight against bacteria.

 In other places, gardeners also use cinnamon powder to cover up the new wounds.
 It’s the same cinnamon ground we use for cooking.
-It’s amazing actually.

 You can also put some glue on the branches for them to heal.
 They have some special scar glue for this job.